GCSE: Subjects

 The list of currently available GCSE subjects is much shorter than before the reforms, since the new qualifications in England all have core requirements set by the regulator, Ofqual, for each subject.
-In addition there are several subjects for which only one board offers qualifications, including some that are available only in one country of the UK for that reason.
+In addition, there are several subjects for which only one board offers qualifications, including some that are available in only one country of the UK for that reason.
 The following lists are sourced from the exam board websites.

 Core subjects

 These are the requirements for achieving the English Baccalaureate headline measure in league tables, from 2017 onwards.
 Other subjects, especially religious studies, citizenship studies, computer science and physical education are compulsory in the majority of secondary schools since these subjects form part of the National Curriculum at Key Stage 4.
+However, they are not compulsory after finishing Key Stage 3, or until GCSE content is officially introduced into the curriculum; in some schools it is introduced in Year 9.